-\new{PrivacyCheck~\cite{nokhbeh2020privacycheck} evaluates a privacy policy through 10 static questions on user control and GDPR, respectively (17 of them yes/no questions).
+Dashboard-based approaches have also advanced with NLP improvements.
+PrivacyInsight~\cite{bier2016privacyinsight} \new{does not offer a comprehensive policy overview of potential issues but} focuses more narrowly on visualizing data transmission and their purpose, highlighting to what degree personalized data may be linked. \new{While this can raise privacy awareness, interpretations are left to the user.} \new{PrivacyCheck~\cite{nokhbeh2020privacycheck} evaluates a privacy policy through 10 static questions on user control and GDPR, respectively (17 of them yes/no questions).
 The respective scores are calculated by ML models.
-While it determines the "market sector" of a website and displays three competitors in the same sector with better scores, users not satisfied with the responses to mostly binary questions cannot query specific information or ask for further or simpler explanations.}
+While it determines the \enquote{market sector} of a website and displays three competitors in the same sector with better scores, users not satisfied with the responses to mostly binary questions cannot query specific information or ask for further or simpler explanations.}

-\subsubsection{LLM-based privacy policy assessment}

-\new{More recently, the capabilities of LLMs to extract} key details from privacy policies, such as contact information and third parties \new{have been investigated.
-Rodriguez et al.~\cite{rodriguez2024large} find that "ChatGPT has proven to be as effective as traditional NLP techniques".} Hamid et al.~\cite{hamid2023genaipabench} \new{assessed the capabilities of Bard, BingAI, and ChatGPT-4 in answering questions related to a privacy policy, finding that "ChatGPT-4 distinguishes itself with consistent performance and adaptability".
-While both works are benchmarks rather than user-facing tools, their results encourage us to use OpenAI's GPT-4o~\cite{OpenAI2024}.} Woodring et al.~\cite{woodring2024enhancing} \new{present Privacify, an LLM-based approach closest to ours.} Implemented as a browser extension, it summarizes and processes policy chunks to provide compliance analysis and data collection insights on an overview panel. \new{However, Privacify lacks customization options, interaction with the given information, and, most importantly, a thorough evaluation and user study.}
+\subsubsection{LLM-based Privacy Policy Assessment}